motoharu-gosuto/psvcmd56/README.md

 I am not sure if _00BDD44C is used somewhere so I do not know if this a data validation or data generation call
 Maybe it changes 0x20 bytes from Kirk service 1E and returns them ?

+The only other 1 place where _00BDD44C is used are:
+SceSblGcAuthMgrDrmBBForDriver_bb451e83 - this function clears sensitive data from buffers

 packet that is sent is 0x51 bytes long
 as temp buffer 'data_buffer' is used